DEFRA/ffc-demo-payment-service-core/README.md

 ### Deploy to Kubernetes

 For production deployments, a helm chart is included in the `.\helm` folder.
-This service connects to Azure Service Bus, using credentials defined in [values.yaml](./helm/ffc-demo-payment-service-core/values.yaml), which must be made available prior to deployment.
+This service connects to Azure Service Bus, using aadWorkloadIdentity defined in [values.yaml](./helm/ffc-demo-payment-service-core/values.yaml), which must be made available prior to deployment.

 #### Accessing the pod
 By default, the service is not exposed via an endpoint within Kubernetes.